ArduCAM/ArduCAM_USB_Camera_Shield/Pine64/Cpp/README.md

 # Overview

-This is ARM64 Arch C/C++ demo code for the following cameras:
+This is C/C++ demo code for the following cameras:

 - AR0134 (1.2MP Global Shutter Camera)